c-sonnier/adobe_doc_api/README.md

 # AdobeDocApi

-This is still a work in progress.
-Use at your own risk.
+This is still a work in progress and breaking changes may be made, but I will do my best to update the README when features have been changed.

 ## Installation